Hugh-Kumbi/Hugh-Kumbi-Active-Directory-Lab/06-Screenshots/XXI. Drive-Mappings-Settings/README.md

 Drive Mappings allow administrators to assign network drives to users or groups based on Group Policy, ensuring that users have access to shared resources upon login.

+---

+## 2. 🔗Configuring Group Policy Preferences for Drive Mappings

+Drive mappings can be configured through Group Policy Preferences, providing additional flexibility and options compared to traditional Group Policy settings.
+This includes options for creating, updating, or deleting mapped drives.

 📸 **Drive Mappings Overview**

 ---

-## 2. 👨‍💻 Configuring Drive Mapping via Group Policy
+## 3. 👨‍💻 Configuring Drive Mapping via Group Policy

 The Drive Mappings setting within Group Policy allows administrators to assign network drives to specific user groups or Organizational Units (OUs).